sflems/led-board-manager/README.md

 __Please change this password!__ You can do this by visiting `YOUR IP:PORT/admin` and clicking the change password button.
 Email currently isn't configured.

 When a config is activated, the config.json contents are replaced with an updated configuration.
 You can do this on the profiles page.
-Your previous config.json is still "active" until you active one here. __The create a profile form is populated by the current config.json file, if found, so you can import your configuration to the dashboard via this method.__
+Your previous config.json is still "active" until you active one here.

 When a profile is backed up, a file is created in the same folder as profile.config.json.bak.
 It's path is displayed as a message in the browser.
 Deleted profiles do not delete the config.json or .bak files; it only removes them from the Django Sqlite database.